jbsparrow/CyberDropDownloader/docs/reference/configuration-options/authentication.md

 # Authentication

 All the options in these list are optional.
-The valid values are any kind of `str`, with the default being an empty `str`
+The default value for all of them is an empty `str`

 |Type |Default|
 |----|---|